nixon-voxell/nixon_cover_letter_template/README.md

-# Nixon's Resume
+# Nixon's Cover Letter Template

-This repository is where Nixon stores his resume.
-This way, Nixon will be able to keep track of all his resume versions and changes.
+This repository is where Nixon stores his cover letter template.

 ## Credit